elhouso/civmeridi.github.io/docs/government/council-acts.md

 ### Council Act 24.5

 > Allow leave for the High Justice to preside over cases when either the Government is being sued; or when the Government is suing others.

+### Council Act 25.1

+> Secede Exilus from Yoahtl, with the information that Arconis has waived his right to vote, and the people of Exilus have consented to secession.